-He has been principal or co-investigator on more than 20 research projects, with over £14M in research funds raised.
+He has been principal or co-investigator on more than 20 research projects, with over £18M in research funds raised.
 He has acted as a design consultant for several international companies, and technical advisory board member to two venture capital funds.
-His current research interests are in energy sources for wireless devices, radio frequency and photonic MEMS, and sensor networks.
+His current research interests are in energy sources for wireless devices, radio frequency and photonic MEMS, sensor networks, and 2D materials.

 et al., 2014, Design and Fabrication of Heat Storage Thermoelectric Harvesting Devices, IEEE Transactions on Industrial Electronics, Vol:61, ISSN:0278-0046, Pages:302-309

 et al., 2011, A MEMS Self-Powered Sensor and RF Transmission Platform for WSN Nodes, IEEE Sensors Journal, Vol:11, ISSN:1530-437X, Pages:3437-3445

 Kiziroglou ME, He C, Yeatman EM, 2009, Rolling Rod Electrostatic Microgenerator, IEEE Transactions on Industrial Electronics, Vol:56, ISSN:0278-0046, Pages:1101-1108